erhathaway/router-primitives/README.md

 #### Mobx Example

-Router logic defined in typescript and JSX land
+Router logic is defined in typescript and JSX land

 `Note: The mobx bindings are required for this to work.`